 He refined its ability to observe with the use of photography, capturing in the frame of view the artistic aspect of the subject.
 Over time, the development of visual skills has fostered interest in martial arts, disciplines he has devoted for many years, approaching definitively the Oriental culture.
 He started to take interest in bonsai in 1988, experimenting with nursery’s materials at first and then following courses, seminaries and workshops with Kimura and Terakawa.
 He is I.B.S’ teacher since ’98; he regularly hold demonstrations and bonsai courses in many Italian cities.
 In 2009 he became a member of the Crespi Bonsai staff.

 She teaches Japanese at the University of Studies Bicocca of Milan and Japanese language and culture at the High School of Linguistic Mediator of Varese.
 She collaborates with some foundations and cultural centers.
-She is president of the Italia-Asian Center and of Aistugia.
-Curator and writer, she published for Zanichelli: Dictionary Italian-Japanese, Grammar practice of Japanese; Japanese writing.
+She is president of the Italia-Asian Center and member of Aistugia.
+Curator and writer, she published for Zanichelli: Dictionary Italian-Japanese, Grammar practice of Japanese; Japanese writing; Mini Japanese dictionary.

 She is the official translator of Crespi Bonsai.

 Lover of origami, he learned the ancient Japanese technique of folding the paper by attending courses and workshops held by various experts.